 Tinkering with your set up may help - but if your problems become chromic there's little replacement for a physio led bike fit.

-Weakness in the glute and core causing knee pain
+Weakness in the glute and core causing knee pain when cycling

 Cyclists have a tendency to focus on strengthening the quads and calves - the areas that present themselves in rippling superiority when we look at pro cyclists.
 But we forget that the legs work from the core - the lower back, abs, glutes and hip flexors are all involved.